[Music/Film] Metal Preyers: THE CALLER

 "A lonely Acholi warrior, searches for solace and sanctuary in the dead of night, amidst the buzzing moonlit junk of a burning war.
 An ancient reptilian ghost, the snake demon mistress, haunts the Acholi warrior from beyond the shadow realm, invading his weary mind with disturbing hallucinations and intensifying inferno nightmares as she attempts to suffocate and steal his soul and drag him deep into the underworld."

-We wanted to create a unique East-African psychedelic horror experience in tandem with Metal Preyer's surrealist audiovisual aesthetic; something supernatural and mystical but tangibly auto-biographical, a version of events from a parallel universe that could encapsulate the intense emotional weight of Otim's inner pain without being too direct.
+The idea was to create a unique African psychedelic horror experience in tandem with Metal Preyer's surrealist audiovisual aesthetic; something supernatural and mystical but tangibly auto-biographical, a version of events from a parallel universe that could encapsulate the intense emotional weight of Otim's inner pain without being too direct.
 The song that Otim Alpha sings is a hypnotic acholi blues song with profoundly personal lyrics about the hardships of human existence and the struggles of being poor and alienated in a harsh modern world with no home, no family, no money and no peace.

 The Metal Preyers project was six epic weeks of musical creation, art making, directing night shoots, and gin fuelled hell rides into the Kampala night world, all based around the Nyege Nyege Tapes HQ and artist residency.
 Jesse Hackett had always dreamt of making an industrial / ambient themed film sound track to accompany Mariano’s collection of striking visuals and paired it together with Lord Tusk's tough and ingenious sound system sensibilities to create something truly electrifying and hypnotising.